cogilv25/lochy/README.md

 - Number of for loops.
 - Number of while loops.
 - Number of if statements.
-- Number os switch statements.
+- Number of switch statements.

 ## But wait what is SLOC and LLOC!?
 ### SSLOC (Source Lines Of Code)